phphd/exceptional-validation/README.md

 In this example, whenever `InsufficientStockException` is thrown, it will be captured and mapped to the `product.quantity` property with the corresponding message translation.

-### Capture Closure Conditions
+### Capture When-Conditions

-`#[Capture]` attribute accepts the callback function to determine whether particular exception instance should be captured for the given property or not.
+`#[Capture]` attribute accepts the callback function to determine whether particular exception instance should be captured for a given property or not.

 ```php
 use PhPhD\ExceptionalValidation;